bzliu94/cs61a_fa07/README.md

     sudo dpkg -i --force-architecture stk_4.0.1-1_amd64.deb

-Note that if we are after STK built from source (which I did not succeed at because we get segfault at run time), there is at least this change:
+Note that if we are after STK built from source (which I did not succeed at because we get "core dumped" at run time), there is at least this change:

     Typo in stk/Tcl/configure file at line 3222; instead of: